MrDoggie/pinyinAutoTranscribe/README.md

 ===================================
 Aug 25th
 * Add -v matches.
 Obviously I forget the cases such as lv and nv.
 Now I've added them into the file.
+* Now you can customize your input file name, your input column number and your output column number easily